iotaledger/integration-services/documentation/docs/welcome.md

 This documentation has eight sections.

 1. [Getting started](getting_started/overview): All the resources you need to get started.
+2. **Services**: An introduction to the main concepts, use cases and API definitions for the [Audit Trail Gateway](services/audit-trail-gateway/introduction.md) and [Self-Sovereign Identity(SSI) Bridge](services/SSI-bridge/introduction.md).
-2. [Examples](examples/introduction): Examples on creating and managing decentralized identities, verifiable credentials, and channels.
+3. [Examples](examples/introduction): Examples on creating and managing decentralized identities, verifiable credentials, and channels.
-3. [Basics](basics/identity): Relevant links to guide you in learning the basics about [Identity](https://wiki.iota.org/identity.rs/introduction) and [Streams](https://wiki.iota.org/streams/welcome).
+4. [Basics](basics/identity): Relevant links to guide you in learning the basics about [Identity](https://wiki.iota.org/identity.rs/introduction) and [Streams](https://wiki.iota.org/streams/welcome).
-4. [API Reference](api_reference): Detailed specification of all endpoints.
+5. [API Reference](api_reference): Detailed specification of all endpoints.
-5. [Troubleshooting](troubleshooting.md): Instructions on how to resolve any issues you may encounter while using the services.
+6. [Troubleshooting](troubleshooting.md): Instructions on how to resolve any issues you may encounter while using the services.
-6. [FAQ](faq): Answers to the most common doubts.
+7. [FAQ](faq): Answers to the most common doubts.
-7. [Contribute](contribute): Find ways to help the project.
+8. [Contribute](contribute): Find ways to help the project.
-7. [Contact](contact): Get in touch with the Integration Services team.
+9. [Contact](contact): Get in touch with the Integration Services team.

 ## Join the Discussion